AzureAD/microsoft-authentication-library-for-js/samples/msal-angular-v3-samples/angular18-standalone-sample/README.md

 ## Local development

 If you are trying to run this sample locally in the MSAL.js repo, run `npm run build` before `npm run start` to install a tarball file of MSAL Angular.
+You may also need to remove `"e2e-test-utils": "^0.0.1",` from the package.json for this to work.

 ## Additional notes